Organization-Wide Policies

 | org_orphan_cleanup | Remove Orphan Files | Daily at 3:00 AM |

-Compaction and manifest rewrites run daily to keep file layout optimal.
+Adaptive Maintenance handles compaction and other operations data-driven.
+Manifest rewrites run daily for file layout.
 Snapshot expiration runs hourly to prevent metadata bloat.
-Orphan cleanup runs daily at the org level to catch stragglers across all catalogs.
+Orphan cleanup runs daily at the catalog level to catch stragglers.

 Policies vs. per-table Optimization tab